B1nus/zzd/README.md

 # zzd
-A xxd clone made in zig.
-The name is from a [Low Level Learning video](https://www.youtube.com/watch?v=pnnx1bkFXng).
+zzd is a hex dumper utility made in zig.
+It's a clone of the [xxd program](https://github.com/vim/vim/blob/master/src/xxd/xxd.c) and the name is from a [Low Level Learning video](https://www.youtube.com/watch?v=pnnx1bkFXng).
+Consider it my solution to [this coding challenge](https://codingchallenges.fyi/challenges/challenge-xxd/).

 # Usage
 Use `$ zig build-exe zzd.zig` to build the executable and use `$ ./zzd [filename]` to make a hex dump.
 There are 7 flags available in `zzd`: